BajanMarian/sim2car/README.md

 # sim2car
 Simulator Sim2Car

-Before you run the simulator make sure you have the Traffic Light Config file (e.g for Beijing the file is trafficLights_beijing.txt) added to this folder: processeddata\maps\XmlBeijing\

 ## *Applications*
-Note that there are several application which needs activation depending on your needs:
+Note that there are several applications which needs activation depending on your needs:
 - ROUTING
 - TILES
 - STREET_VISITS